harxh-v/StreamlineEDU/README.md

 ## Support

-For any questions or support, feel free to contact us at [harsh.v@outlook.in](mailto:harsh.v@outlook.in)
+For any questions or support, feel free to contact us at [hello@vermaharsh.in](mailto:hello@vermaharsh.in)

 We hope the School Management System plugin helps you efficiently manage your educational institution.
 Thank you for using our plugin!